 People don’t care about security

 Not entirely true.
-They care, but in a long-term perspective.
-Everyone wants their personal data and property to be safe, that’s why people set expensive door locks and security cameras.
+They care about online safety, but in the long-term perspective.
+Everyone wants their personal data, sensitive information, and property to be safe and protected from potential risks; that’s why people set expensive door locks and security cameras.

 But bumping into a sudden security notification is something different, something that can be pretty irritating.
 Because at the particular moment when you open the particular app, you are doing it for a reason, and the reason is not security, but the job that has to be done.